TamVu02/Stroke_pred_MLOPS/k8s/README.md

+# Set up and deploy services on K8S
-This tutorial shows how to set up Prometheus and Grafana on k8s using helm
+**This tutorial shows how to set up Prometheus, Grafana and FastAPI on k8s using helm**

 ## How-to Guide Prometheus